Hazelnut Energy Balls

 Ingredient Notes

 • Cacao nibs.
 Cacao nibs are readily available online, in natural health food stores and in some well-stocked grocery stores.
-If you can find them in bulk, even better!
+Sub chocolate chips or finely chopped dark chocolate.

 • Dates.
 I like sayer or medjool dates best for recipes like this but since we’ll be soaking them first, any variety will do.
 If your dates are already soft and moist, you should be able to skip soaking.